Agree to Disagree: Measuring Hidden Dissent in FOMC Meetings: Results

 where $HD^{min}_t$ represents the level of hidden dissent measured from the minutes (i.e., $\hat{HD}_i$ in \autoref{fomc_dl_minutes}), and $S^{min}_t$ denotes the sentiment in the minutes, captured by the intensity of dovish or hawkish language based on the minutes’ content, following the methods of \citet{kozlowski2019geometry} and \citet{jha2021natural}.
 A higher value of $S^{min}_t$ indicates a more dovish-leaning sentiment in the minutes.
 This specification allows us to separately examine the effects of hidden dissent and sentiment on financial markets.

-Following \citet{gorodnichenko2023voice}, we define the outcome variables as the daily financial indicators (FI) over different horizon, $h$.
+Following \citet{gorodnichenko2023voice}, we define the outcome variables as the financial indicators (FI) change over different horizon, $h$.
 We select the horizon $h = [0, 15]$ where $h=0$ represents the minute release date and estimate coefficients for each horizon separately to illustrate the dynamics of the response of these financial indicators.
-The list of indicators can be found in \autoref{table_financial_indicators} and the corresponding data is sourced from Yahoo Finance.
-Returns on different FIs are measured as the log of the close price at date $t+h$ minus the log of the open price at date $t$: $Outcome_{t, t+h}^{FI} = \log(FI_{t+h}^{close}) - \log(FI_{t}^{open})$.
-Given the data availability of different financial indicators, our analysis covers the recent FOMC meetings held between 2011 and 2024.
+The list of indicators can be found in \autoref{table_financial_indicators}.
 Additionally, we employ the bias-corrected and accelerated (BCa) bootstrap method to correct potential biases and construct accurate confidence intervals.\footnote{We report results using the residual-based bootstrap method rather than the data-based bootstrap method. \citet{swanson2021measuring} provides a detailed explanation of why the residual-based bootstrap method is preferred in the current setting.
 We also conduct the data-based BCa bootstrap, and the results are similar.}

 \emph{(1) Stock Market Reactions}